 – Deepak Chopra

-Imagination, is like turning on the facet.
+Imagination, is like turning on the faucet.
 When we start imagining the possibilities, the water gets turned on and we start getting ideas.
 The trick is to just start writing them down.
 No judgement or editing or being critical.
 Just put them down on paper, idea after idea.
 Possibility after possibility.
 Once we have wrung every last drop out of our faucet, then we start looking at each possibility and see how many of them can grow into a probability.
 That is how the miracles are born.
 It is looking for the one thing that leaps off the page, no matter how impossible it seems.
 That is the one, the one that your inner guidance is calling out for.
-That is the one that brings the Phoenix to rise up from the ashes.
+That is the one that causes the Phoenix to rise up from the ashes.
 Do not allow the critical, judgmental thinking to chain it from taking flight.

 Possibilities and miracles mean the same thing.

 So where does that critical judgmental thinking come from?
 It comes from our own insecurities.
 From every unkind word we have heard.
 From every well meaning person who said, “Oh no honey, you can’t do that”, girls aren’t good at sports, math, or science.
 Or boys don’t play house or with dolls.
 From every time we tried something, failed and walked away.
 From every time we said we would do something, and didn’t.
 All of those negative experiences pile up in our minds and become these critical judgmental thinking machines.
 They promise us safety, that we won’t get hurt if we listen to them, but in reality they are the bars of a prison of our own making.